skiptools/skip-bluetooth/README.md

 ```

 This will request Bluetooth permissions as soon as the view appears.
 Subsequent loads of this view will
-not show the prompt again--you will have to request the user to enable Bluetooth in settings.
+not show the prompt again—you will have to request the user to enable Bluetooth in settings if they denied
+permission previously.

 There may be a better implementation which automatically shows this prompt when `CBCentralManager` or
 `CBPeripheralManager` are instantiated as is done in `CoreBluetooth`